MicrosoftDocs/Viva/Viva/glint/setup/viva-glint-survey-privacy.md

 Even for confidential surveys, your organization's customer admin might be able to access identifiable survey responses.
 This access might be necessary for an organization to meet its legal obligations, such as [Data Subject Rights under GDPR](/microsoft-365/admin/security-and-compliance/gdpr-compliance?view=o365-worldwide&preserve-view=true).
 However, your organization can choose to opt out of this access on a survey-by-survey basis using admin controls.

 > [!IMPORTANT]
-> A statement is automatically selected based on your progam setup configurations.
+> A statement is automatically selected based on your program setup configurations.

 ## Confidential surveys that do not support raw survey responses export
 If your organization chooses to restrict the export of raw survey responses for confidential surveys, the following statement is applied to surveys.